Business Impact

 Examples: Selecting a radio button to receive newsletters or opting into tracking cookies on a website.

-- Opt-out Consent: Where data collection begins by default, but users are given the opportunity to refuse or stop the data collection.
+- Opt-out Consent: Where data collection begins by default, but users are allowed to refuse or stop the data collection.

 - Granular Consent: It allows users to consent to specific types of data collection and use, but not others.
 It provides more detailed control over what data is collected and how it's used.